GodisNanu/GodisNanu/README.md

 # Hi there 👋

 I'm a Neurodivergent Homeschooling Mom & Artist who loves problem sovling.
 I most enjoy expressing myself through creativity and innovative ideas.
-I've been designing websites since 2011, but am new to the world of software engineering or writing code.
+I've been designing my own websites since 2011, but am new to the world of software engineering(writing code).

 ## My Skills
 <p>